 To be a photographer means capturing the true essence of life in a still motion picture.
-Every photographer beginner or professional gets into the craze of discovering all the different degrees photography has to offer.
-Some may opt for more traditional cameras while others choose to move ahead with time, tech advancements and trends.
-In this day and age, digital photography has taken over the world by storm pulling the reins somewhere around the early 2000s, where it went viral eventually categorized as mainstream.
-Everyone who’s anyone now engages all their time and efforts into digital photography, whether it’s a hobby or profession.
-But for those who are at the absolute beginners level, we should get into what digital photography is and how to go about it.
+Every photographer, beginner or professional, gets into the craze of discovering all the different degrees photography has to offer.
+Some may opt for more traditional cameras, while others choose to move ahead with time, tech advancements, and trends.
+In this day and age, digital photography had taken over the world by storm, pulling the reins somewhere around the early 2000s, when it went viral and eventually categorized as mainstream.
+Everyone who’s anyone now engages all their time and effort into digital photography, whether it’s a hobby or profession.
+But for those at the absolute beginner’s level, we should get into digital photography and how to go about it.

 What is Digital Photography?

-Digital photography is the latest and more advanced turn to photography using photoelectric devices to capture images through a lens and share them either digitally, running them through editing.
-It requires a lot of fine-tuning and tweaking, converted into files and eventually moving on to a more digitized process of electronic publishing, digital printing or plain viewing.
-Or in simpler words just a process of capturing an image digitally with the dependency of shutter speed, aperture, ISO to produce the right exposure.
+Digital photography is the latest and most advanced turn to photography using photoelectric devices to capture images through a lens and share them either digitally or by running them through editing.
+It requires a lot of fine-tuning and tweaking, converted into files, and eventually moving on to a more digitized process of electronic publishing, digital printing, or plain viewing.
+Or, in simpler words just a process of capturing an image digitally with the dependency of shutter speed, aperture, and ISO to produce the right exposure.

 Tips and A Basic Guide to Digital Photography